kkemple/kurtiskemple.com/core-ip-docs/collision-theory.md

 ### Phase 1: Boundary Information Collision

-Two infinite information surfaces attempt to occupy the same space, creating the fundamental energy gradients that drive cosmic evolution.
-This collision establishes the initial conditions for all subsequent processes.
+The CDE creates the fundamental energy gradients that drive cosmic evolution.
+This collision represents the universe's first topology transformation event, where two distinct information domains with incompatible topologies collide, requiring massive information destruction and recreation at the interface.

 ### Phase 2: Information Diffusion